rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

 First we create it using poetry:

 ```
 pyenv install 3.7.0  # Everything works with Python <=3.7.0
-pyenv use 3.7.0
 poetry new coral.ai
+cd coral.ai
+pyenv local 3.7.0    # Tells poetry to use 3.7.0 locally
+poetry shell         # We shell into the virtualenv
 ```

 Then we add the most recent version of `tflite_runtime`, which we can find [here](https://www.tensorflow.org/lite/guide/python):